justarandomperson/posts/README.md

-built a small project to check out next js and tailwind css along with it
+built a small project to check out next js and tailwind css